directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson36.md

 Her feet aren't touching the ground, so the potty might be too big. <br/>
 Instead of focusing on potty training, she’s fascinated by the toilet paper on her right. <br/>
 She’s picked up a roll and is about to put it in her mouth. <br/>
-If she drools on the toilet paper, it’ll be harder to unroll, so they need to stop her after taking the photo.<br/>
+If she drools on the toilet paper, it’ll be harder to unroll, so whoever is taking the photo needs to stop her.<br/>
-After picking up the roll, one roll tipped over but didn't roll away due to the weight of the top roll. <br/>
+After she picked up the roll, the roll underneath tipped over but didn't roll away due to the weight of another roll on top of it.<br/>
-They should focus on helping her with potty training instead of taking pictures.<br/>
+I believe her parents should focus on helping her with potty training instead of taking pictures.<br/>
 <br/>
-(118 words)
+(126 words)
 {{</card>}}